Are you overwhelmed, overextended, overscheduled, and “over” everything?

 There are many reasons why our culture has assigned such a high value to being busy.
 There are tons of research and data that explain why society has evolved, if evolved is really the right word, to this busyness mindset.

-But here is the bottom-line: are you happy?
+But here is the BIG question: are you happy?

 I have learned that happiness and fulfillment come from doing what really matters most.
 Both come from living our purpose in a way that gives our lives meaning.
 And both are a result of a healthy balance of work and rest.